ministryofjustice/approved-premises/README.md

 * hmpps-auth - for authentication
 * redis - session store and token caching

+### Environment variables

+For simplicity during our alpha phase, we are using a full-stack approach with a database.
+We use a couple of db-related environment variables, which can be set locally e.g. in a `.env` file.

+- `DATABASE_URL` - path to the db
+- `DATABASE_SEED_FILE` - absolute file path to CSV with details of APs and their beds

 ### Running the app for development

 To start the main services excluding the example typescript template app: